Key Term Definitions

 MEANING n: that which potentially or literally succors and feeds the soul, and satisfies its

-needs and desires.
+needs and desires and increases morale.
 See spirit.

 MORALITY n: The study or concern over behavior that